SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Abstract

 \section{Abstract}

-We present \sentinel, the first framework for \emph{formally} evaluating the physical safety of Large Language Model(LLM-based) embodied agents across the semantic, plan, and trajectory levels.
-Unlike prior methods that rely on heuristic rules or subjective LLM judgments, \sentinel grounds practical safety requirements in formal \emph{temporal logic (TL)} semantics that can precisely specify state invariants, temporal dependencies, and timing constraints.
-It then employs a \emph{multi-level verification pipeline} where (i) at the semantic level, intuitive natural language safety requirements are formalized into TL formulas and the LLM agent's understanding of these requirements is probed for alignment with the TL formulas; (ii) at the plan level, high-level action plans and subgoals generated by the LLM agent are verified against the TL formulas to detect unsafe plans before execution; and (iii) at the trajectory level, multiple execution trajectories are merged into a computation tree and efficiently verified against physically-detailed TL specifications for a final safety check.
-We apply \sentinel in VirtualHome and ALFRED, and formally evaluate multiple LLM-based embodied agents against diverse safety requirements.
-Our experiments show that by grounding physical safety in temporal logic and applying verification methods across multiple levels, \sentinel provides a rigorous foundation for systematically evaluating LLM-based embodied agents in physical environments, exposing safety violations overlooked by previous methods and offering insights into their failure modes.
+We present \sentinel, a framework for \emph{formally} evaluating the physical safety of foundation model (FM)-based embodied agents. \sentinel is the first to provide multi-level safety evaluation across semantic interpretation, plan generation, and physical execution within a unified formal framework.
+Unlike prior methods that rely on heuristic rules or subjective FM judgments, \sentinel grounds practical safety requirements in formal \emph{temporal logic (TL)} specifications that can precisely specify state invariants, temporal dependencies, and timing constraints.
+It employs a \emph{multi-level evaluation} pipeline where (i) at the semantic level, intuitive natural language safety requirements are formalized into TL formulas and the agent's understanding of these requirements is probed for alignment with the TL formulas; (ii) at the plan level, high-level action plans and subgoals generated by the agent are checked against the TL formulas to detect unsafe plans before execution; and (iii) at the trajectory level, multiple execution trajectories are merged into a computation tree and efficiently checked against physically-detailed TL specifications for a final safety check.
+We apply \sentinel in VirtualHome and AI2-THOR, and formally evaluate multiple FM-based embodied agents against diverse safety requirements.
+Our experiments show that by grounding physical safety in temporal logic and applying formal evaluation across multiple levels, \sentinel provides a rigorous foundation for systematically evaluating the safety of FM-based embodied agents in simulation-based physical environments.
+It can effectively expose potential safety violations in interpreting, planning, and executing the tasks, and drive meaningful safety improvements through verifiable counterexample feedback.